British Royalty: King James II (1633-1701)

 James II had learned nothing from his cautious brother and immediately upon rising to the throne began quarelling with Parliament on religious issues.
 These disagreements may have continued without removing the King as long as the people could anticipate a futute Protesrant queen.
 This changed with the birth of Prince James.
 Britain had changed considerably since the reign of James' father Charles I and was now a thoroughly protestant country.
 The British people would have accepted a protestant Stuart Queen, but were not prepared to accept a Catholic Stuart King.

-James's downfall thus came about as a a result of the birth of his son.
-It may have ocurred anyway, but the heir's birth was the cause of his actual downfall.
+James's downfall thus came about as a result of James' increasingly strident Catholcism and tghen finally the birth of an heir with a Catholic wife.
+James' downfall may have ocurred anyway, but the heir's birth brought the issue to a head.
 The prospect of a Catholic male heir, rather than a Protestant daughter, following Catholic James was too much for now thoroughly Protestant England.
 Various powerful figures within and without the government, faced with the prospect of a tyrannical Catholic dynasty, treasonously invited the staunchly Protestant William of Orange to assume the throne.
-William was the son of Princess Mary Henrietta, eldest daughter of Charles I. He was mairred to Mary Stewart, the eldest protestant daughter of James II and his first wife Anne Hyde.
-King James, finding himself bereft of political and military support, fled, though he stopped to throw the Great Seal of England into the Thames.
+William was the son of Princess Mary Henrietta, eldest daughter of Charles I. He was married to Mary Stewart, the eldest protestant daughter of James II and his first wife Anne Hyde.
+King James, as a result of his head-string policies found himself bereft of political and military support, fled.
+He though the Great Seal of England into the Thames.
 He was captured by some fishermen, however, before he could cross the Channel, and was brought back, ignominiously, to London.
 William, having no wish to make him a martyr or a center for Catholic resistance, contrived to let him escape again.
 It was announced that he had abdicated, and the throne was officially declared vacant, though it was of course immediately occupied by William and Mary.
 A convention Parliament in 1689 officially offered them the crown.

 Last Years

-After King James was deposed, he went to Italy with his young son James and lived under the protection of the Pope.
+After King James was deposed (1688) and then was defeated at the Boyne in Ireland (1690), , he went to Italy with his young son James and lived under the protection of the Pope.
 He lived out his life in exile.
 For the Jacobites, King James II and VII continued to reign in the eyes of the Jacobites even after he was deposed in the Glorious Revolution.
 King James plotted for many years to reclaim the English and the Scottish thrones.
 The most serious were his efforts in 1689 right after he was deposed.
 James died in 1701.

 Succession